MarieGotthardt/id2223-lab1/README.md

 In a first step, we cleaned and prepared the data.
 First, we replaced missing data.
 In case of numerical features, we therefore randomly generated data points within the range of the values of the respective features.
-For missing values of categorical data, on the other hand, we replaced missing data by a category corresponding to "Unknown".
+For missing values of categorical data, on the other hand, we replaced missing data with a category corresponding to "Unknown".
-Afterwards, we checked the dataset for duplicated records and removed those.
+Afterwards, we checked the dataset for duplicated data records and removed those (1168 records in total).
 Then we transformed the categorical feature *type* into a numerical feature by using one-hot-encoding.

 Furthermore, we re-categorized the target variable into categories from 0 to 4 (with a conceptual rating system of 1 to